YosysHQ/yosys/docs/source/introduction.rst

   Proprietary synthesis tools are at times very secretive about their inner workings.
 They often are ``black boxes``.
 Yosys is very open about its internals and it is easy to observe the different steps of synthesis.

-.. note:: Yosys is licensed under the ISC license:
-   Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 History of Yosys
 ~~~~~~~~~~~~~~~~